bazzlebream/dawn-of-everything/docs/wrong_about_almost_everything_chris_knight.md

 - CK? "this is how successful revolutions work"

 so far:
-- CK agrees with CB (and DoE) that early humans were at least experimenting with differentn social forms 200,000 years ago
+- CK agrees with CB (and DoE) that early humans were at least experimenting with different social forms 200,000 years ago
 - CK disagrees with DoE when DoE says that the ~200k year period would have seen anything except egalitarian social orders (ie lots of different social structures), because (CK believes) once it was invented in a single place and then spread to the world it was there to stay, until 12k years ago

-### the teatime of everything
+### 1.3. the teatime of everything
 - CK: DoE claims that Darwinism is pure myth
 	- ZW: I can't find this claim, other than a footnote • [^10] The point of the footnote seems to be that Darwinism did not establish the "timescale" of human prehistory, not that Darwinism as a theory is a myth[^11]
 - CK: Whatever they may have to say about [social evolutionism](social_evolutionism.md), it should not automatically apply to [[modern evolutionary theory]]